ali2236/loader/README.md

 The Loader widget is implemented using LoadingMixin.

-LoadingMixin is implemented using flags on stateful widgets.
+LoadingMixin is implemented using flags on a stateful widget.